Quick Answer

 Use it as a short playbook:

 Keep implementation simple and explicit: assign an owner, define update triggers, label each revision, and keep one active version at a time.
-Add placeholders where policy details still need confirmation, such as "Add current review cadence after verification."
+If review cadence or other policy details are not confirmed, label them as pending source-record verification.

 Once you know the difference between strategy and expression, the real test is simple: do those positioning decisions show up in how you qualify clients, write proposals, and handle scope?
 If not, you probably do not need more ideas.
 You need your decisions written down and used consistently.